RyanFleck/Manuals/content/tools/snowflake.md

 users, responsible for optimizing queries, scaling and managing infrastructure, metadata caching, authentication, and security.

-Snowflake is a global multi-tenancy service.
+Snowflake is a global multi-tenancy service, and cannot be deployed on-prem or in a customer-managed fashion.

 ## Editions &amp; Pricing {#editions-and-pricing}